Almaentregua/Head-First-Design-Patterns/README.md

 ### The Factory Method: Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ### The Abstract Factory Pattern: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+### The Singleton Pattern: Ensures a class has only one instance, amd provides a global point of access it.

 ##Structural patterns: Explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.